nicolargo/glances/docs/aoa/quicklook.rst

 In the Curses/terminal interface, it is also possible to switch from bar to sparkline using 'S' hot key or --sparkline command line option (need the sparklines Python lib on your system).
 Please be aware that sparklines use the Glances history and will not be available if the history is disabled from the command line.
+For the moment sparkline is not available in client/server mode.

 .. image:: ../_static/sparkline.png